 First, you can have unlimited membership levels with all types of different payment options and trial periods.

-And you can even categorize your locked content’s different membership levels into “Membership Groups” On the surface, this seems it’s like complicating things further (and trust me, setting up a membership plugin to be just the way you want it is no easy task), but it’s actually a true boon to your bottom line.
+And you can even categorize your locked content’s different membership levels into “Membership Groups” On the surface, this seems it’s like complicating things further (and trust me, setting up a membership plugin to be just the way you want it isn’t an easy task), but it’s a true boon to your bottom line.

 Because with different membership groups, you can set different predefined upgrade paths.